£0.00

 In the 1960s, as casual wear became increasingly accepted in everyday life, Lacoste was perfectly positioned to capitalise on this shift.

-The polo shirt, once a purely athletic garment, became a staple of the well-dressed man’s casual wardrobe.
+The Lacoste polo shirt, once a purely athletic garment, became a staple of the well-dressed man’s casual wardrobe and the “European Preppy” garment for the old continent’s high social classes.

 Today, Lacoste’s heritage continues to inform its identity.

-The brand has shown at Paris Fashion Week and collaborated with cutting-edge designers, but it has never strayed far from its roots in sporty elegance.
+Over the years, Lacoste has shown at Paris Fashion Week and collaborated with cutting-edge designers but has never strayed far from its roots in sporty elegance.

 Quality and Craftsmanship

-At the heart of any luxury brand lies an unwavering commitment to quality and craftsmanship.
-In this regard, Lacoste’s case is a complicated one.
+At the heart of any luxury brand lies an unwavering commitment to quality and craftsmanship but Lacoste’s case is a complicated one.

 The brand’s reputation was built on the superior construction and durability of its polo shirts.

-For example in the case of the iconic L.12.12 polo shirt, the fabric is a unique cotton piqué developed specifically for Lacoste and is both breathable and durable.
+For example in the case of the iconic L.12.12 polo shirt, the fabric is a breathable and durable cotton piqué developed specifically for Lacoste.

-As Paul mentioned, not all Lacoste products are of the same high quality.
-The reason is the brand’s manufacturing processes.
+However, not all Lacoste products are of the same high quality and that’s an issue caused by the brand’s manufacturing locations and processes.

-However, like many global brands, Lacoste has outsourced some of its production to countries with lower labour costs.
+However, like many high-end clothing brands, Lacoste outsources some products to countries with lower labour costs, to maintain market affordability and cut down costs.

-While this has allowed the brand to maintain more competitive pricing, it has led to some inconsistencies in quality.
+While this approach allows the brand to maintain more competitive pricing, it causes some inconsistencies in quality.

-That’s why you should always pay attention to the country of origin when purchasing Lacoste items.
+That’s why you should always pay attention to the country of origin when purchasing Lacoste products.

-The brand’s approach to materials is also noteworthy.
-Lacoste uses natural fibres like cotton and wool, sometimes blended with synthetic materials to enhance performance or longevity.
+Lacoste products are made from natural fibres like cotton and wool, sometimes blended with synthetic materials to enhance performance or longevity.

 This hybrid approach reflects Lacoste’s roots in sportswear, where functionality is as important as aesthetics.

-In recent years, Lacoste has also made strides in sustainable production.
-The brand has partnered with the Ellen MacArthur Foundation to work towards a more circular fashion model.
+In recent years, Lacoste has also made strides in sustainable production, partnering with the Ellen MacArthur Foundation, and pushing for a circular fashion model.

 Initiatives like ethical cotton sourcing and enhanced product lifecycles demonstrate Lacoste’s commitment to quality in a broader sense—not just in the immediate product, but in its long-term impact on the world.